Department : Religious Studies

-PHD, Temple University
+Ph.D.
+Religious Studies, Temple University

-BA, Pennsylvania State University
+B.A.
+Religious Studies, Pennsylvania State University

-His most recent book is Different Paths, Different Summits: A Model for Religious Pluralism (Rowman and Littlefield, 2002).
-Dr. Kaplan has published articles in a number of edited volumes and leading journals such as Journal of the American Academy of Religion, Philosophy East and West, Journal of Indian Philosophy, Journal of Asian Philosophy, Zygon, Journal of Religious Pluralism, and Eastern Buddhist.
+In addition to his books, Kaplan has published articles in a number of edited volumes and leading journals such as Journal of the American Academy of Religion, Philosophy East and West, Journal of Indian Philosophy, Journal of Asian Philosophy, Zygon, Journal of Religious Pluralism, International Journal of Hinduism, and Eastern Buddhist.
 His most recent work, "Scientific Approaches to Mysticism," appears in the Oxford Research Encylopedia of Religion.
 He is currently working on a book entitled "Advaita Vedanta, the Neurosciences, and the Problem of Reductionism: What does it mean to be human?"

 RELS 110 The Nature and Experience of Religion

 RELS 161 The Nature and Experience of Religion -- Stress Reduction

 RELS 314 Hinduism: What is it?

 RELS 354 Buddhism: Its Development and Interpretation

 RELS 357 Religions of China and East Asia

 RELS 358 Religions of India